KrashKartMedia/query-all-the-post-types/readme.txt

 1. Plugin page shows you a list of all the post types.

 == Changelog ==

+= 1.9 =
+* Removed: Post type names in the headings.
+Changed to Regular CPT, Hidden CPT, WordPress Core - Regular CPT, WordPress Core - Hidden CPT, Regular CPT, Hidden CPT, WooCommerce Core Regular CPT, WooCommerce Core Hidden CPT, and Other.
+* Added: New column for the post type name.
+* Added: Defined version number to use as a constant in the plugin.
+* Added: New colors for each type of post type heading.
+* Added: Now supporting WooCommerce Core Post Types from .org plugin.
+Has a unique color just for WooCommerce Post Types.
+* Added: Give a lot of WooCommerce Add On plugins to test.
+Defined properly.
+* Added: Color cordinated definitions to make post type definitions more recognizable.
+* Fixed: CSS style fixes.
+* Fixed: Link to changelog
+* Fixed: Post types appear in alphabetical order.
+Starting with underscores, numbers, letters.
+* Fixed: Changed Public Queryable and Hierarchical to Is Public Queryable and Is Hierarchical.

+= 1.8.1 =
+* Updated files with define path exit script.
+If direct file path is called, exit.
+* Updated number of WP versions tested on to 7.
+* Tested on 4.7.3.
+* Version number bumb.

 = 1.8 =
 * Removed enqueue_scripts & other files.